VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

 - Toast has been rock-climbing in a sewer \[1:05 - *Haunted By Delphox*]
 - Toast is an expert of hauntings by Pokémon \[5:29 - *Haunted By Delphox*]
 - Toast calculates things and plays Tetris in his head \[1:09 - *FNAF & Zootopia 2*]
-- Toast has an intense dental routine that involves his gargling Listerine in a way that sounds like "Godzilla in the bathroom" / "like a 747 is trapped in the bathroom" \("it's not 'fun' when it's 3 AM") \[5 :29 - *Funny Balloon Boy*]
+- Toast has an intense dental routine that involves his gargling Listerine in a way that sounds like "Godzilla in the bathroom" or "like a 747 is trapped in the bathroom" \("it's not 'fun' when it's 3 AM") \[5 :29 - *Funny Balloon Boy*]
 - Toast has taken a patient with a horrible disease out of the hospital to study them and got his entire family sick \[11:03 / 11:41 - *Funny Balloon Boy*]
 - Toast taught Balloon Boy comebacks \[13:00 - *Funny Balloon Boy*]
-- Ghost and Toast would eat pineapples together \[10:52 - *Big Dragon Mod*]
-- The first time he checked out by himself at a store was at \[5:30 - *Bonnie Visits Walmart*]
+- The first time he checked out by himself at a store was in *Bonnie Visits Walmart* \[5:30]
 - Toast buys Hot Wheels \[1:29 - *Donald Trump Visits McDonald's*]
 - While a werewolf, Toast caused the Bite of '87 at a child's birthday party \[0:39 - *Funny Oogie Boogie*]
 - Toast has an automatic answering message \[11:38 - *Godzilla Ate My Lunch*]